Sp00p64/PyNightmare/README.md

 Works on all versions of Windows 10, where System Protection is enabled.

 # What does this PoC do ?
-This exploit will look through Volume Shadow Copy to extract registry hives like SAM
+This exploit will look through Volume Shadow Copy to extract SAM and System files

 # Picture
 ![image](https://user-images.githubusercontent.com/59793368/126884371-26ff69ba-253c-4507-a481-7daf436bfeae.png)